Traditional Chinese Weddings – Three Letters and Six Etiquettes (三书六礼 San Shu Liu Li)

 During the Ancient times, communication was done through letters which played a vital role in the Betrothal and Traditional Chinese Wedding process.

-These are the three letters being sent during those times :
+These are the Three Letters being sent and the Six Etiquettes that was observed during those times :

 The THREE LETTERS (三书 San Shu)